HSE National Ambulance Service: Command and control

 Calls from the public to 999/112 are processed using the advanced medical priority dispatch system.
 Call takers ask the caller a series of structured questions and assign a determinant code to the call based on that information.
 This information is then passed on to the paramedics to determine a blue light or non-blue light response to the call.
 The National Emergency Operations Center (NEOC) is located in Tallaght, Dublin.
-This centre is responsible for the deployment of ambulances at national level and incorporates a national computer-aided dispatch (CAD) system as well as an integrated national terrestrial trunked radio (TETRA) system on a statewide network.
+This centre is responsible for the deployment of ambulances at national level with the exception of Dublin, and incorporates a national computer-aided dispatch (CAD) system as well as an integrated national terrestrial trunked radio (TETRA) system on a statewide network.
 In 2014, the rollout of the TETRA system was completed and all ambulances are now fitted with TETRA terminals.
 In addition all paramedics are issued with hand-portable TETRA radios.
 These systems allow controllers to dispatch the closest available NAS ambulance to the scene.
-Dublin Fire Brigade also have a control centre located in their headquarters in Tara Street and currently handle 999 ambulance calls for three of the four Dublin local authority boroughs.
+Dublin Fire Brigade also have a control centre located in their headquarters in Tara Street and handle 999 ambulance calls for the four Dublin local authorities.